cainam/home-cluster-deployment/ansible/auth.md

 - to configure client_id via post-install batch Job (not used) and
 - to deploy a Kubernetes Operator which configures the client_id upon hydra pod restart

+## hydra-config
+internal chart to implement k8s operator to handle client_id, but can also create a pvc for hydra if needed.
+A helm-job to run as post-install is included, but no longer used in favor of the k8s operator

 # links
 all: